Windgazer-Freelance/grunt-webdavpush/README.md

 # grunt-webdavpush [![Build Status](https://travis-ci.org/Windgazer-Freelance/grunt-webdavpush.svg?branch=master)](https://travis-ci.org/Windgazer-Freelance/grunt-webdavpush)

 > A one-way webdav based 'sync'.
-Not really a sync since we're only pushing files changed
+Can optionally be configured to use an in-memory database
-> within the last `n` minutes.
+> to figure out if files have changed since it was last running.

 ## Getting Started
 This plugin requires Grunt `~5.1.0`